emptymonkey/paws/README.md

 Future:
 - Modularity: There's already some.
 Get it in line now so the onslaught of features is easy to pull in.
 - Document: I mean document _way_ more than usual.
 This is educational code, after all.
+Every file should feel like a topic pulled straight from TLPI.
 - Options: Add getopt() handling, as more features will start to necessitate different runtime logic.
 - Config: Add config file support allowing runs to differ
 - Coredump: Currently all signals are being caught, so add a SIGSEGV count (like SIGINT already has) where receiving it twice in a row triggers the coredump.